-- 1. The apprentice needs to submit a letter to the Committee stating how many hours are being requested.
-See Sample Letters - 2.
-TA needs to submit a letter on company letterhead and bearing employer's signature.
-See Sample Letters - (Optional) Official transcripts, certificates or diplomas from a Committee recognized/approved vocational training program or school, relevant military training and/or experience. - 4.
+- 1. The apprentice submits a Prior Credit Form to the Committee stating how many hours are being requested.
+Request forms from program coordinator. - 2.
+TA submits a signed Prior Credit Form.
+Request forms from program coordinator. - 3.
+(Optional) Official transcripts, certificates or diplomas from a committee recognized/approved vocational training program or school, relevant military training and/or experience. - 4.
 The apprentice may need to be present for the Committee's consideration of the request. - 5.
-All letters and documentation are due no later than Noon the Friday before the meeting.
+All forms and documentation are due no later than Noon the Friday before the meeting.